For Visitors With Special Physical Needs

 helps to alleviate certain problems to a considerable extent.

-An Island of Mountains
+• An Island of Mountains

-Palermo, Catania and Siracusa are generally flat, but many localities are literally built on mountains.
-Even the main streets in such places are hilly (not too different from those in some districts of San Francisco), and some narrow side streets may actually be glorified
+many localities are literally built on mountains.
+Even the main streets in such places may be hilly (not too different

 this when we visited Cefalù Cathedral with a lady who didn't require